mrafayaleem/gdx-sqlite/README.md

 #### For AppAndroid project:
  - Copy gdx-sqlite-android.jar into your AppAndroid project libs folder
- - In the Libraries tab of your Java Build Path, add the gdx-sqlite-android.jar
+ - In the Libraries tab of your Java Build Path, add the gdx-sqlite-android.jar and gdx-sqlite.jar
- - In the Order and Export tab of your Java Build Path, make sure that gdx-sqlite-android.jar is checked
+ - In the Order and Export tab of your Java Build Path, make sure that gdx-sqlite-android.jar and gdx-sqlite.jar are checked

 ## Example Code:
 ```java